Rapidops

 • Meanwhile, the customer might have bought other accessories for the laptop online.

-Highly engaged customers also interact with the brand over their online pages and often leave reviews and suggestions.
-After a year or two, they also might upgrade to another model of the same brand or go for another brand altogether.
+Highly engaged customers also interact with the brand on its online pages and often leave reviews and suggestions.
+After a year or two, they might upgrade to another model of the same brand or go for another brand altogether.

 • deciding whether to make a purchase